Poomon001/Poomon/readME.md

 # Yearbook-Baby-Gallery
 Yearbook Baby Gallery is a dynamic website that is utilized to display and manage photos.
 It means to give Yearbook's members an easier time to collect and manage photos uploaded by grad students.

-My partner and I had decided to carry on a final programming project before graduated from high school.
+My partner and I had decided to carry on a final programming project before graduating from high school.
 Our programming teacher, who is a school Yearbook counselor, suggested this project to us, and we decided to do so.

 Check out this link: [https://yearbook-gallery.herokuapp.com/](https://yearbook-gallery.herokuapp.com/)